Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 ### Main focus:

-1. Modelling the set up structure for VueX 4 + Compistion API to use separate module files
+1. Modelling the set up structure for VueX 4 + Composition API to use separate module files
 2. Each nested component to be reusable
 3. Only updating the Store with the minimum required data for each workflow, working with local state where suitable to make the user experience as fluid as possible